 SOC 100 Intro. to Sociology SOC 101 Social Problems Four sociology electives (200 level or above) Bachelor of Arts in Economics (B.A.)
-Requirements:

-The economics program seeks to foster an understanding and appreciation of the economic behavior of society.
+Requirements: The economics program seeks to foster an understanding and appreciation of the economic behavior of society.
 The focus is on the social outcomes of economic transactions and events rather than on individual economic performance per se.
-Economics provides an especially relevant background for employment in business or government, as well as for graduate study in economics, law or business.

-The B.A. in Economics is awarded upon completion of all general education requirements, the courses listed below, and free electives to total a minimum of 122 semester hours, including exercise science and a foreign language.
-Majors are required to earn at least a "C" (2.0) minimum grade in foundation courses (100 level) and in the three required methods courses: SS 201, SS 300 or FIN 230, and SS 400 or ECO 350.
-Students should contact the department chair one semester prior to registering for their required research seminar, ECO 350 or SS 400.
+Economics provides an especially relevant background for employment in business, finance, international organizations or government, as well as for graduate study in economics, law or business.
+The B.A. in Economics is awarded upon completion of all general education requirements, the courses listed below, and free electives to total a minimum of 120 semester hours, including exercise science and a foreign language.
+Majors are required to earn at least a "C" (2.0) minimum grade in foundation courses (100 level) and in the three required methods courses: SS 201, SS 300 or FIN 230, and SS 400 or ECO 450.
+Students should contact the department chair one semester prior to registering for their required research seminar, ECO 450 or SS 400.
 Specified courses for B.A. in Economics:

-ECO 100 Principles of Macroeconomics

-ECO 101 Principles of Microeconomics

-ECO 205 Intermediate Microeconomics

-ECO 206 Intermediate Macroeconomics

-SS 201 Researching Social Issues

-SS 300 Quantitative Research Methods in the Social Sciences or FIN 230 Business Statistics

-ECO 350 Seminar in Economic Research or SS 400 Senior Research Thesis

-MAT 181 Calculus I or MAT 118 Elementary Applied Mathematics

-Six economics courses (200 level or above; PS/ECO 110 allowed)

-Note for ECO 100 and ECO 101: It is recommended that students have either completed MAT 098 or have achieved scores on the appropriate mathematics test equivalent to MAT 098 or a higher level of mathematics course.
+ECO 211 Principles of Macroeconomics\ ECO 213 Principles of Microeconomics\ ECO 318 Intermediate Microeconomics ECO 319 Intermediate Macroeconomics SS 201 Researching Social Issues SS 300 Quantitative Research Methods in the Social Sciences or FIN 230 Business Statistics SS 400 Senior Research Thesis or ECO 450 Seminar in Economic Research MAT 181 Calculus I or MAT 118 Elementary Applied Mathematics Six economics courses (200 level or above; PS/ECO 110 allowed) \Note for ECO 211 and ECO 213: It is recommended that students have either completed MAT 098/100P or have achieved scores on the appropriate mathematics test equivalent to MAT 098/100P or a higher level of mathematics course.
 Students should complete their general education requirements in writing and mathematics/computer science by their sophomore year.

-Course Restrictions

-For a complete list of prerequisites, corequisites and other restrictions for all courses, please consult the Course Description section of this catalog.

-Suggested four-year course sequence for B.A. in Economics

-First Year

-Fall Semester Spring Semester

-WRT-as per writing placement ECO 101 Prin. of Microeconomics

-MAT-as per mathematics placement Any four general education courses (incl.

-lab science)

-ECO 100, Principles of Macroeconomics

-Any two general education courses

-Sophomore Year

-ECO 205 Intermediate Micro Eco ECO 206 Intermediate Macro Eco

-Any economics course Any economics course

-Any two general education courses

-Any two general education courses

-Any free elective course, or as add'l courses in economics, or as courses for a second major or for a minor

-Junior Year

-SS 201 Research Social Issues SS 300 Quantitative Research Methods or

-FIN 230 Business Statistics

-Any two economics courses

-Any three courses as free electives, or as add'l courses in economics, or as courses for

-a second major or for a minor

-Any two courses as free electives, or as add'l courses in economics, or as courses for a second major or for a minor

-Senior Year

-SS 400 (Fall or Spring)

-Any five courses as free electives, or as add'l Any five courses as free electives, or as courses in economics, or as courses for a second major or for a minor

-add'l courses in economics, or as courses for a second major or for a

-A minimum of a "C" grade is required.
+Course Restrictions For a complete list of prerequisites, corequisites and other restrictions for all courses, please consult the Course Description section of this catalog.
+Suggested four-year course sequence fo or B.A. in Economics --------------------- -------------------- ---------------------- First Year Fall Semester Spring Semester WRT-as per writing placement ECO 211, Principles of Macroeconomics or ECO 213 Principles of Microeconomics MAT-as per mathematics placement Any four general education courses (incl. lab science) ECO 211, Principles of Macroeconomics or ECO 21 Principles of Microeconomics 13 Any two general education courses Sophomore Year ECO 319 Intermediate Macroeconomics ECO 318 Intermediate Microeconomics Any economics course Any economics course Any two general education courses Any two general education courses Any free elective course, or as add'l courses in economics, or as courses for a second major or for a minor HPX 177 Fitness for Life Junior Year SS 201 Research Social Issues SS 300 Quantitative Research Methods or FIN 230 Business Statistics Any two economics courses Any two economics courses Any two courses as general electives, or as add'l courses in economics, or as courses for a second major or for a minor Any two courses as general electives, or as add'l courses in economics, or as courses for a second major or for a minor Senior Year ECO 450 or SS 400 (Fall or Spring) Any four courses as free electives, or as add'l courses Any five courses as free electives, or as add'l courses in in economics, or as courses for a second major or for a minor minor minor \A minimum of a "C" grade is required.

-Minor in Economics

-Eighteen semester hours, to include:
+Minor in Economics Eighteen semester hours, to include: